Help! Stiff, Brittle Hair That Feels Like Straw. Could It Be Protein Overload?

 Grapeseed oil → lightweight and fast-absorbing

-Avoid heavier oils if your hair is fine or easily weighed down, as they can sit on the surface and make hair feel greasy.
+🧡 Pro Tip: If your hair is fine or gets weighed down easily, stick with lightweight oils.
+Heavier oils can sit on the surface and make hair feel greasy instead of hydrated.

 When Can You Add Protein Back Into Your Hair?